dawsh2/mmbt/src/data/README.md

 5. **Parse dates consistently** - Ensure timestamps are properly parsed as datetime objects
 6. **Validate CSV columns** - Make sure your CSV has all required columns (timestamp, OHLC)
 7. **Keep the timeframe consistent** - Use the same timeframe string in filenames and method calls
+8. **Use the transformer pipeline** - For consistent data preprocessing across different datasets
+9. **Implement caching** - For datasets that are accessed frequently
+10. **Handle missing data** - Use appropriate filling strategies for your specific use case